 - Open the curtains and let in some natural light.

 Rothstein says that nothing is quite as invigorating in the morning as some good ol’ sunshine.
 So, open your curtains, pull up those shades, and soak some in.
 Exposing yourself to natural light right after you wake up sets your body up to be energized for the day ahead.
+These are some effective tips for waking up early and enhancing your productivity.

 - Get up and stretch.